-Just about every family in the UK will have Christmas traditions that they and a few others will follow, but there are some traditions that just about every British family will follow and some of them are very strange.
+Just about every family in the UK will have weird Christmas traditions that they and a few others will follow, but there are some traditions that just about every British family will know and some of them are very strange.

-While Christmas is said to be the most wonderful time of the year and it’s a great time for spending time with family and friends, we do mark the big day with some odd goings-on.
+While Christmas is said to be the most wonderful time of the year, it’s a great time for spending time with family and friends – though we do mark the big day with some odd goings-on.

-Now the TV channel Dave has put together some of the weirdest traditions that are celebrated in the UK.
+TV channel Dave went to the trouble of putting together some of the weirdest traditions that are celebrated in the UK.